RedPRL/sml-dependent-lcf/README.md

 valid regardless of the logic it is deployed at, and this comes crucially from the following facts:

-1. Metavariables corresponds one-to-one with goals.
+1. Metavariables correspond one-to-one with goals.
 There is no difference between a hole and a goal.

 2. A metavariable can be solved *only* by applying a refinement rule to the